TuxVinyards/qqX/README.md

 ## Safe & Powerful text based Quickemu Virtual Machine Manager

-Use the Github **code/clone** button for the very latest tweaks & bug fixes:
+Use the Github **code/clone** button for the very latest tweaks & bug fixes.

+Make sure to use the installer script for adding new features to your settings file.

 Qemu-img changing its disksize reporting has been sorted.